boltbot/hello-world/README.md

 # hello-world
 My idea pit
 # hello all.
-I am working to be the best programmer I can be want to contribute along the way.
+I'm working to be the best programmer I can be.
 Please give me pointers.#